Ben Couch: Early life

 Couch was born in 1925 in Lyttelton.
 He was raised by his maternal grandmother in Christchurch until the age of eight, when he was sent to live with his maternal uncle near Pirinoa in rural Wairarapa.
 He was educated at Ōtaki Māori College, and then, from 1940 to 1942, Christchurch Technical College.
 After a carpentry apprenticeship in Christchurch, Couch joined the Royal New Zealand Air Force in August 1943, and later transferred to the army.

 In 1945, Couch returned to Pirinoa to work as a builder, and in 1947 he married Bessie Carter, his childhood sweetheart.
 Carter was a member of the Church of Jesus Christ of Latter-day Saints, and Couch converted to that faith in 1949.

 Rugby union

+A first five-eighth, Couch represented Wairarapa at a provincial level.
+He was selected as one of the 5 promising players of the year for the 1945 season in the Rugby Almananac of New Zealand.

-A first five-eighth, Couch represented Wairarapa at a provincial level, and was a member of the New Zealand national side, the All Blacks, from 1947 to 1949.
+Couch was a member of the New Zealand national side, the All Blacks, from 1947 to 1949.
 He played seven matches for the All Blacks including three internationals.
 Of Ngāi Tahu and Ngāti Mutunga descent, he also played 20 matches for New Zealand Māori between 1948 and 1950.